 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues and other financing sources (excluding transfers) of \$199,556,971 and expenditures and other financing uses (excluding transfers) of \$150,728,307 for a \$48,828,664 increase in fund balance.
-The total governmental fund balance for 2016 is comprised of the following:
+Total governmental funds had revenues and other financing sources (excluding transfers) of \$154,141,905 and expenditures and other financing uses (excluding transfers) of \$164,014,990 for approximately a \$9.9 million decrease in fund balance.
+The total governmental fund balance for 2017 is comprised of the following:

-Table 4 Governmental Fund Balances June 30
+Table 4Governmental Fund BalancesJune 30

-2016 2015 General Fund Capital Projects Fund Debt Service Fund \$ 16,689,057 57,161,775 \$ 13,570,663 11,561,222 5,358,436 Total Fund Balance \$ 79,318,985 \$ 30,490,321
+2017 2016 General Fund Capital Projects Fund Debt Service Fund \$ 21,169,745 46,269,384 2,006,771 \$ 16,689,057 57,161,775 5,468,153 Total Fund Balance \$ 69,445,900 \$ 79,318,985

-The \$3.1 million increase for the fund balance in the General Fund was the result of revenues exceeding expenditures.
-The District has continued to significantly reduce the deficit prior fiscal years as the funding levels have begun to increase with the reduction of austerity and the recovering tax digest which has resulted in the increase of the fund balance in the General Fund.
+The \$4.5 million increase for the fund balance in the General Fund was the result of revenues exceeding expenditures.
+The District has continued to significantly reduce the deficit in prior fiscal years as the funding levels have begun to increase with the reduction of austerity and the recovering tax digest which has resulted in the increase of the fund balance in the General Fund.

-The \$45.6 million increase for District-Wide Capital Project Fund balance is due to the increase of cash as the District issued bond in the amount of \$45,000,000.
-All revenue collected from the current SPLOST is being used for the repayment of the 2010 Bond Issuance.
+The reduction of fund balance for District-Wide Capital Project Fund balance is due to the expenditures related to Capital Projects throughout the District which are being completed using the bond funds that were approved and received in 2016 and will be paid with SPLOST V of which begins July 1, 2017.
+All revenue collected from the current SPLOST is applied to the payments resulting from the 2010 Bond Issuance.